-Overview: The Material Handling Technician position performs work that involves the processing, handling and shelving of library materials in an accurate and timely manner.
-The position maintains the general order of library materials and performs other circulation functions and basic clerical activities in support of library services.
+Overview: The Material Handling Technician performs work that involves the processing, handling and shelving of all Douglas County Libraries (DCL) materials in an accurate and timely manner.
+This position maintains the general order of library materials.
+Additionally, MHTs perform other circulation functions and basic clerical activities in support of library services.
 This role requires considerable excellent attention to detail and quality output results in all areas of responsibility.

 Position Specific Competencies:

 - Productive Work Habits: The extent to which overall work style is effective and productive in terms of time management, setting objectives and priorities, and following up on commitments across a variety of work challenges.

 - Functional/Technical Skills: Has the functional and technical knowledge and skills to do the job at a high level of accomplishment.

 - Team/Unit Contribution: Unrelated to personal performance, exhibits helpfulness to others in the unit or organization in getting work done or setting a tone of team work and cooperation.

 - Learns and becomes proficient with DCL’s shelving procedures using the library’s classification system and collection layout.
 Stays aware of new material handling and circulation practices and guidelines.

 - Moves, distributes and processes incoming and outgoing materials manually and using automated material handling equipment in a high volume environment.

 - Arranges collections by filing alphabetically, alpha-numerically, and numerically.